Alaska Girl Scout chapter sues over national dues increase

-FAIRBANKS, Alaska (AP) — An Alaska chapter of the Girl Scouts of the United States is suing the national organization over fees.
+FAIRBANKS, Alaska (AP) — An Alaska chapter of the Girl Scouts of the United States has sued the national organization, claiming it improperly increased annual dues for children and adult members.

-The Fairbanks-based Farthest North Girl Scout Council says annual dues paid to the national organization for each girl and adult rose from $12 to $15 in 2014 and will increase to $25 in 2018.
+A spokesman for Girl Scouts of the USA said Tuesday the lawsuit is without merit.

-Executive director Suellen Nelles (NEL-es) says the 30-member Girl Scout USA Board does not have authority to raise dues.
-Nelles says fee increases must be approved by the larger National Council, which convenes every three years.
+The Fairbanks-based Farthest North Girl Scout Council, with about 800 girls and 400 adults, says annual dues paid to the national organization for each girl and adult rose from $12 to $15 in 2014.
+That will increase to $25 in 2018.

-The Fairbanks Daily News-Miner (http://bit.ly/2o7fJOu) reports the lawsuit was filed Feb.
-14 after months of correspondence.
+The fee increase was significant, said executive director Suellen Nelles, but the lawsuit also says it was done in violation of bylaws.

 Most Read Stories